Introduction: Two testing types QA teams confuse constantly

 Conclusion: Both testing types are essential for release quality

 Regression testing and integration testing aren't competing approaches — they're complementary layers of the same QA strategy.
-Regression testing protects the user experience from unintended breakage.
-Integration testing protects the system from silent contract drift between services.
-A release that passes both ships with confidence; a release missing either ships with a blind spot.
+Regression testing protects the user experience from unintended breakage; integration testing protects the system from silent contract drift between services.
 Build both into your cycle, tie them to your release workflow, and you'll spend less time chasing incidents and more time shipping features that stay shipped.